- SERVINGS: Makes about 14 tamales

 - In a large skillet, toast the cornmeal over moderate heat, stirring occasionally, until fragrant, about 3 minutes.
 Transfer to a plate to cool.

 - In a large bowl, combine the cornmeal with the salt.
 Blend in the butter with your hands.
-Stir in the corn kernels, chicken and hot sauce; add a few tablespoons of roast chicken pan drippings, if you have any.
+Stir in the corn kernels, chorizo sausage and hot sauce.
 Using a wooden spoon, beat in about 2 cups of the reserved corn liquid, 1/2 cup at a time, beating well to incorporate as much air as possible; the dough should be very moist and light.

 - Separate the corn husks.
 Overlap 2 to 3 of the husks to make a 6-inch-wide wrapper for each tamale.
 Mound 1/3 cup of the dough in the center of the husks and pat down slightly, leaving a 1 1/2-inch border all around.
 Wrap the husks around the filling to completely enclose it; allow room for the tamale dough to expand during cooking.
 Pinch the ends and tie tightly with string, leaving 1 inch of husk sticking out at each end.

 - Light a grill or preheat the oven to 500°.
 Grill the tamales over moderate heat, turning often, for about 8 minutes, or until browned and crisp outside and heated through.
 Alternatively, roast them in the oven for about 10 minutes.
 In either case the cooked tamales should feel firm and the husks should puff.
 Serve at once with the Tomatillo Sauce and Fresh Tomato Sauce.